Cronza/HeartbeatEngine/README.md

   zOrder: 0
   wait_for_input: False
 ```
-The above is an example of an action that loads a sprite into the game.
+The above is an example of an action that loads and adds a sprite to be rendered.
 The action name is called 'load_sprite'.
-In the `actions.py` file, there is a corresponding `def load_sprite` function.
-The engine is capable of correlating these strings to the functions found in the `actions.py` file.
+In the `actions.py` file, there is a corresponding `class load_sprite(Action)` class.
+The engine is capable of correlating these strings to the classes found in the `actions.py` file.

-Additionally, each action is fed the entire data block of that action.
+Additionally, each action is fed the entire data block that was provided when it was called.
 In the example above, we see that various parameters such as 'flip' are provided.
-Actions are capable of acting on any data provided.
-For the above `load_sprite` action which is one of the provided engine default actions, flip is used in the action function to flip the sprite when it is drawn to the screen.
+For the above `load_sprite` action, which is one of the provided engine default actions, flip is used to flip the sprite when it is drawn to the screen.

 # GVNEditor
 :warning: *This feature is heavily in development, and will most likely be a while before its release